TheRobBrennan/microsoft-parter-network/exams/AZ-204: Developing Solutions for Microsoft Azure/courses/LinkedIn Learning Prepare for the Developing Solutions in Microsoft Azure Exam (AZ-204)/README.md

 ## Developing Azure Compute Solutions (~57 min)

+A common naming convention for resource groups in Azure is to follow a path similar to _service-environment-rg_ - such as `my-app-dev-rg`

 ## Building a Web Application on Microsoft Azure (~2 hr 10 min)

 ## Azure for Developers: Implementing VMs and Batch Jobs (~1 hr 09 min)